Spotify Controversy and Criticism: Is Spotify Bad for Artists?

 Comparison of Spotify and Apple Music, the biggest music streaming services

 So maybe criticisms of Spotify were premature.
 Then again, it could be argued that Spotify could do a lot better by indie artists.
 Their free tier has been very controversial.
 A paying subscriber generates about 3 times more revenue for Spotify than a free user.
-The company has for years refused to make new album releases available only to Premium subscribers.
+For years, the company refused to give artists the option to release new albums to Premium-only subscribers.
 And in possible bad news for smaller acts, playlist payola is being used by major labels to promote their acts.
 Warner Music Group CEO Stephen Cooper admitted that labels pay to get artists into streaming playlists.

 "So playlisting is one of the big reasons why artists need record labels today."

-While Spotify and other streaming services do discover and promote acts without being directly paid for it, indie acts will be at a disadvantage compared to major label acts.
+While Spotify and other streaming services do discover and promote acts without being directly paid for it, indie acts are at a disadvantage compared to major label acts.
 Billboard journalist Glenn Peoples reported that:

 "...popular playlists can and have been bought."